Tommy McClelland

-Thomas H. McClelland II (born 1982) is the athletic director at Rice University.
-He was previously the deputy athletic director for external affairs at Vanderbilt University.
+Thomas H. McClelland II (born 1982) is the athletic director at Purdue University.
+He was previously the athletic director at Rice University.

-Personal life
+Early life and education

 McClelland was born in Eunice, Louisiana and raised in Basile, Louisiana, graduating from Basile High School.
 After high school, McClelland attended Northwestern State University in Natchitoches, Louisiana where he was a walk-on on the Demons football team as a long snapper and the track and field team as a javelin thrower, before earning a scholarship his senior season.
 McClelland graduated from Northwestern State with a bachelor's degree in 2004 and completed his master's degree in sports administration in 2005.